HarperDB/documentation/docs/administration/cloning.md

 Clone node is a configurable node script that can be pointed to another instance of HarperDB and create a full clone.

-To start clone node run `harperdb` as you would normally but have the clone node environment variables set (see below).
+To start clone node install `harperdb` as you would normally but have the clone node environment variables set (see below).

 To run clone node the following environment variables must be set: